Experiencing the Power of the Gospel

 Rom 13 (v.
 8) .…for he who loves another has fulfilled the law. (v.
 9) .…and if there is any other commandment, are all summed up in this saying, namely: “You shall love your neighbor as yourself.” (v.
 10) Love does no harm to a neighbor; therefore, love is the fulfillment of the law.

 Matt 5 (v.
 43) You have heard that it was said, “You shall love your neighbor and hate your enemy.” (v.
 44) But I say to you, love your enemies.…do good to those who hate you.…

 Matt 22 (v.
 35) Then one of them, a lawyer, asked Him a question.…saying, (v.
 36) “Teacher, which is the greatest commandment in the law?” (v.
 37) Jesus said to him, “You shall love the Lord your God with all your heart, with all your soul, and with all your mind.” (v.
 38) This is the first and greatest commandment.

-(v.
-39) And the second is like it: “You shall love our neighbor as yourself.” (v.
+(Verse 39) And the second is like it: “You shall love your neighbor as yourself.” (v.
 40) On these two commandments hang all the Law and the Prophets.

-Now, let’s goto the book of Daniel, on the next webpage, and look at the (Investigative) Judgment.…
+Now let’s discuss the issue of what the judgment is all about in the book of Daniel, on the next webpage, we will look at the (Investigative) Judgment.…

 1. E.G. White, Bible Training School (1 Jun 1915) “The Work of Faith” par.2